Hank Beebe: Career

 Beebe also wrote for both Off- and On- Broadway.
-His most popular work was the musical The Cowboy and The Tiger that ran for two years at the York Playhouse and the East 74th Street Theatre in New York City and starred Jack Gilford and Paul O'Keefe.
+His most popular work was the musical The Cowboy and The Tiger that ran for two years at the York Playhouse and the East 74th Street Theater in New York City and starred Jack Gilford and Paul O'Keefe.
 It later aired on ABC as a made-for-television musical starring the original cast in 1963.
 The audience reception and critical acclaim was so positive, that ABC reprogrammed the musical 10 days later.
 His next musical, Tuscaloosa’s Calling Me … But I’m Not Going! (sometimes simply called: Tuscaloosa), was also a success.
 It opened Off-Broadway on December 1, 1975 and ran for 452 performances.
 Beebe received the 1975–76 Outer Critics Circle Award for “Best Off-Broadway Musical”.
-Theater critic Edith Oliver wrote in her review for The New Yorker: “I hope it runs forever.”

 In 1977, Beebe was contracted to work on the revival of the musical Hellzapoppin with Jerry Lewis and Lynn Redgrave; but due to complications with Lewis, the show never made it to Broadway.
 While in New York, Beebe's choral setting of the Twenty-Fourth Psalm engaged him with publisher Don Hinshaw; which led to other choral publishing firms such as Beckenhorst Press, Carl Fischer and Fred Bock Music.
 He has written hundreds of choral works and anthems that have been performed by the Mormon Tabernacle Choir, YMCA Chorale and Orchestra of New York, and churches around the world.
 The hymn tune "Bickford" was composed by Beebe.

 Beebe was organist and choir director for such churches as St. Matthew's and St. Timothy's in New York, St. Albans in Cape Elizabeth, Maine and St. Elizabeth's Mission in Portland, Maine.
 Moving to Portland, Maine, in 1980, the Beebe family founded The Embassy Players: a company that produced and performed musicals composed and written by Beebe.
 The company was passed on to its board of directors in 1990.